temporalio/cli/temporalcli/commandsmd/commands.md

 * `--task-queue`, `-t` (string) - Task queue name.
 Required.
 * `--max-sets` (int) - Limits how many compatible sets will be returned.
 Specify 1 to only return the current default major version set.
 0 returns all sets. (default: 0).
 Default: 0.

+### temporal task-queue list-partition: Lists the Task Queue's partitions and the matching nodes they are assigned to.

+The temporal task-queue list-partition command displays the partitions of a Task Queue, along with the matching node they are assigned to.

+#### Options

+* `--task-queue`, `-t` (string) - Task queue name.
+Required.

 ### temporal task-queue update-build-ids: Operations to update the sets of worker Build ID versions on the Task Queue.

 Provides various commands for adding or changing the sets of compatible build IDs associated with a Task Queue.
 See the help of each sub-command for more.